ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 ### Are there any Ruby books?

+{% include faq-out-of-date.html %}

 * Programming Ruby: The Pragmatic Programmer's Guide, (the Pickaxe Book) by David Thomas and Andrew Hunt: ISBN 0-20171-089-7, Addison-Wesley, October 2000.

-* A Japanese language Ruby reference book by matz et al. and published by ASCII is available in Japan (ISBN 4-7561-3254-5).
-An English translation, “The Ruby Programming Language”, is in the works from Addison-Wesley (ISBN 020171096X).
+* A Japanese language Ruby reference book by Matz et al. and published by ASCII is available in Japan (ISBN 4-7561-3254-5).
+An English translation, “The Ruby Programming Language”, is available from O'Reilly & Associates (ISBN 978-0596516178).

 * A Japanese language “Ruby Pocket Reference” is published by O'Reilly Japan (ISBN 4-87311-023-8).
 Let O'Reilly in the US know if you'd like to see a